GBLille/MassiveFold/README.md

 2. **Install MassiveFold**

 We use an installation based on conda.
-The **install.sh** script we provide installs the conda environments using the `environment.yml`, `mf-colabfold.yml` and `mf-alphafold3.yml` files.
-The first one is created for MassiveFold and AFmassive, the second one is created for ColabFold and the last one for Alphafold3.
+The **install.sh** script we provide installs the conda environments using the `environment.yml`, `mf-afmassive.yml`, `mf-colabfold.yml` and `mf-alphafold3.yml` files.
+The first one is created for MassiveFold, the second one for AFmassive, the third for ColabFold and the last one for Alphafold3.
 It also creates the files architecture and set paths according to this architecture in the `AFmassive_params.json` and/or `ColabFold_params.json` and/or `AlphaFold3_params.json` parameters file.